Simple kueh recipes

 You’ll also have to follow @ustarssupermarket on Instagram and tag as many friends as you’d like for a chance to win $2,000 worth of prizes.
 These include highly sought-after appliances like a KitchenAid stand mixer, TEFAL electric oven and a Philips food steamer.

-Till Hari Raya Puasa on 13th May, you can also get your hands on discounted essentials whether it’s ingredients for kueh or household cleaning products.
-To make your Kuih Bakar Pandan, get two cans of Marigold King of Kings evaporated milk for just $2.95, and get a pack of Dasoon Kampung eggs at $2.95 each, an essential ingredient in most of the kueh recipes above.
+Till Hari Raya Puasa on 13th May 2021, you can also get your hands on discounted essentials whether it’s ingredients for kueh or household cleaning products.
+To make your Kuih Bakar Pandan, get 2 cans of Marigold King of Kings evaporated milk for just $2.95, and get a pack of Dasoon Kampung eggs at $2.95 each, an essential ingredient in most of the kueh recipes above.

-Prices shown are correct at time of publication, please check in-store for latest updates.
+Prices of products may vary, please check in-store for latest prices.

 Reward yourself with a well-earned treat at Joyfu Tea* conveniently located within the U Stars Keat Hong Link outlet.
 Bubble tea options there range from classic milk teas to one-of-a-kind seasonal creations like Nutella and Brown Sugar Katira – flavour-packed renditions of the Ramadan bazaar favourite.

-While we look forward to the return of bustling markets, light-ups and other festivities in the near future, you’ll be able to whip up a treat for friends and family with these simple kueh recipes in hand.
+While we look forward to bustling markets, light-ups and other festivities in the near future, you’ll be able to whip up a treat for friends and family with these simple kueh recipes in hand.